-Peak Rut Bow Hunts
+Peak Rut Guided Bow Hunts in Illinois

 Peak-Rut Hunting Strategy

 We plant several acres of strategically placed food plots that enhance natural corridors that mature bucks utilize during the rut already.
-Several of our farms we have leased for over 10 years so we have a really good idea of how mature bucks use the terrain when traveling from point A to B during the peak of the rut.
+Several of our farms we have leased for over 10 years!
+Several years of history hunting farms during the rut really lends a hand in figuring out where mature bucks travel during day light hours.

 I hope to see you at the lodge this season!